fz172/fanfly/_posts/2026-07-14-post_wing_mount_part_1.md

 ### Seat rails and test fitting the seat

-The seat rail on both sides of the fuselage was built close to 2 years ago but was never installed, because they would interfere with torquing the top bolts for the wing.
+The seat rails on both sides of the fuselage were built close to 2 years ago but were never installed, because they would interfere with torquing the top bolts for the wing.

 Now I can finally install them and stop worrying about accidentally losing parts.